 Asanterth would be disappointed--disappointed that he had to be proved right.
 Ena’s old teacher had known this would come, but, Ena knew, had hoped desperately that he was wrong.

-His mother; his mother, whose face he could not turn to see as he fled in the dark.
+His mother his mother, whose face he could not turn to see as he fled in the dark.
 Her last words haunted him, but more so was the desperate voice in which they were spoken.

 And Sasof.
 He could not even imagine what this would do to her.
 Before the day he left, he had not even seen her cry.
 Would she break down again?
 Would she be angry?
 He didn’t know--but what he did know was that what he did would hurt her more than anything else in this life.
 He hurt her…